The Time I Went Through Withdrawal

 I was switching from nortriptyline, a tricyclic antidepressant, to another medication of a different class.
 I had been on various doses for about six months at that point.
 My doctor said coming off nortriptyline cold turkey would be, “No big deal.”

-What I didn't know about withdrawal
+What didn't I know about tapering?

 I didn’t know how the sudden lack of medication in my system could affect me.
 Withdrawal was a word I had associated with the cessation of smoking and coffee drinking, both things I did not do.
-And nortriptyline was the first preventive I tried so I didn’t know anything about tapering.
+And nortriptyline was the first preventive I tried, so I didn’t know anything about tapering.
 I hadn’t thought to double-check my doctor’s instructions with my pharmacist.
 After all, he was an award-winning headache specialist.

-In reality, coming off the nortrip’ was a trip—and not a fun one.
+In reality, coming off the nortrip’ was a trip — and not a fun one.
 It took three days to reach out to my neurologist because I was so used to being sick at that point.
 How are you supposed to know when you get migraines every day that you’re sick on top of sick?
 After several calls and emails, he did not get back to me.
 At that point, I was desperate to know what was wrong with me.
 It was the one time in my adult life I cried on the phone to “mommy,” saying how scared I was.

 I later read: